 Psoriasis commonly affects men and women planning conception and women who are pregnant, so understanding the risks of therapy during conception and pregnancy is crucial.
 Psoriasis is not known to have a significant impact on either male or female fertility.
-Although pregnancy has an unpredictable effect on psoriasis, limited evidence suggests that psoriasis usually improves; around 55% improve during pregnancy, 25% report no change, and 25% worsen ^{397,398}.
-Conversely in the post-partum period, psoriasis is more likely to flare; around 65% worsen, 25% demonstrate no change and 10% improve.
+Although pregnancy has an unpredictable effect on psoriasis, limited evidence suggests that psoriasis usually improves; around 55% improve during pregnancy, 25% report no change, and 25% worsen 397,398.
+Conversely, in the post-partum period, psoriasis is more likely to flare; around 65% worsen, 25% demonstrate no change and 10% improve.

 Maternal and fetal health outcomes are vital considerations when deciding on the optimal treatment for individuals with psoriasis who are planning conception or are pregnant.
-Although data are limited and not always consistent across studies 399, untreated severe psoriasis in the mother may be detrimental for fetal well-being and pregnancy outcomes, for example it has been shown to be associated with preterm birth and low birthweight babies ^{400,401}.
-The risk of untreated psoriasis of the mother in pregnancy must therefore be weighed against any potential harm through drug exposure of the fetus.
-Other factors that may impact pregnancy outcomes include alcohol consumption, smoking and comorbidities such as obesity and depression (which are more prevalent in greater disease severity) 402.
-Despite the rapidly increasing number of medications available for the treatment of psoriasis, knowledge on their safety in pregnancy remains limited.
+Although data are limited and not always consistent across studies 399, untreated severe psoriasis in the mother may be detrimental for maternal outcomes, for example it has been shown to be associated with preterm birth, caesarean delivery and pre-eclampsia 400.
+This (uncertain) risk of untreated psoriasis of the mother in pregnancy must therefore be weighed against any potential harm through drug exposure of the fetus.
+Other factors that may impact pregnancy outcomes include alcohol consumption, smoking and comorbidities such as obesity and depression (which are more prevalent in greater disease severity) 401.
+Despite the rapidly increasing number of medications available for the treatment of psoriasis, knowledge on their safety in pregnancy remains limited, as outlined in this chapter.